-Students who have taken graduate level courses in religion from an accredited institution that have not been applied toward a previous degree may ask for these courses to be applied toward their Master of Arts in Interreligious Studies degree.
+Students who have taken graduate level courses in religion from an accredited institution that have not been applied toward a previous degree may ask for these courses to be applied toward their Master of Arts in Interreligious Studies or Master of Arts in Chaplaincy degrees.
 In order to be considered eligible for transfer, these credits must have been earned within ten years prior to initial enrollment as a matriculated student at Hartford International University or taken while the student is pursuing their degree at Hartford International University.
-MAIRS students may receive up to 9 credits of transfer credit.
+MAIRS students may receive up to 9 credits of transfer credit, MAC students up to 6 credits.
 Any course taken at another institution while a student is enrolled at Hartford International University must be pre-approved by the student's advisor and the Dean (students must complete the Transfer Credit Pre-approval form).
 The total credit awarded for Advanced Standing and transfer credit combined may not exceed the maximum transfer credit for the specific degree program.